Sedgley Woods: Disc golf history

-In the Fall of 1984 Darby Williammee, Jim Powers and Dave Stembel created a new PDGA tournament course by designing a new set of tees.
+In the Fall of 1984 Darby Williamme, Jim Powers, and Dave Stembel created a new PDGA tournament course by designing a new set of tees.
 These tees are now the "yellow" tees.
 This was done in response to Innova's original Aero and Discraft's original Phantom discs which had allowed the average winning rounds to drop from 4 or 5 under to 10 or better.
 The course measures 4,754 feet from the yellow tees.
 The yellow tee layout quickly became the favorite course for the pros, though the blue tees are still played to this day in various competitive formats including best-disc doubles and the Sedgley Tag Challenge.

 Friends of Sedgley Woods

 The Friends of Sedgley Woods is an organization dedicated to the preservation of Sedgley Woods Disc Golf Course and the development of the sport of Disc Golf in Philadelphia, Pennsylvania.
-This club was formed in 1990 after ten of the original Sedgley baskets were stolen.
+This club was formed in 1990 after ten original Sedgley baskets were stolen.
 The first act of the Friends group was to raise money and replace all of the baskets with Mach 3 Pole Holes.
 The remaining "old" baskets were donated to other clubs to "seed" new courses.
-Sedgley now has three tee placements for each basket, the blue "original 1977 tees", yellow "1984" tees and red "1991" tees (4,691 feet), however all of the baskets remain in their 1978 locations.
+Sedgley now has three tee placements for each basket: the blue "original 1977 tees," the yellow "1984" tees, and the red "1991" tees (4,691 feet); however, all the baskets remain in their 1978 locations.

 Since 1978, the Philadelphia Frisbee Club has evolved into several organizations devoted to disc sports.
-Many of the original club members have moved on to start new clubs and design new disc golf courses.
-There are now separate disc golf clubs in New Jersey, Delaware, and in Bucks and Chester Counties in Pennsylvania and Pole Hole courses have spread throughout the east coast states.
-Along the way the PFC became the PAFC, adding "Area" to its name.
-Later it became the Tri-State Frisbee Club when a strong contingent of Delaware and New Jersey golfers developed.
-The Tri-State club begat the Mid-Atlantic Disc Club (MADC) which now runs a golf series enjoyed by thousands and has provided some of the largest purses in professional disc golf.
-The Ultimate players split off and formed their own club called The Philadelphia Area Disc Alliance (PADA).
-In addition to fostering men's and women's tournament teams, PADA now runs a summer league serving over 800 people per year.
+Many original club members have moved on to start new clubs and design new disc golf courses.
+There are now separate disc golf clubs in New Jersey, Delaware, and Bucks and Chester Counties in Pennsylvania as Pole Hole courses have spread throughout the East Coast.
+Along the way, the PFC became the PAFC, adding "Area" to its name.
+Later, it became the Tri-State Frisbee Club when a strong contingent of Delaware and New Jersey golfers developed.
+The Tri-State club begat the Mid-Atlantic Disc Club (MADC), which now runs a golf series enjoyed by thousands and has provided some of the largest purses in professional disc golf.
+The Ultimate players split off and formed their club called The Philadelphia Area Disc Alliance (PADA).
+In addition to fostering men's and women's tournament teams, PADA now runs a summer league serving over 800 people annually.